Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Simulation studies

-\subsection{Simulation study 3: Application on the nonlinear unbalanced disc system}
+\subsection{Simulation Study 3: Application on the nonlinear unbalanced disc system}

 To demonstrate applicability of the proposed data-driven control on a real-world unstable nonlinear system, we consider the unbalanced disc setup, depicted in Figure~\ref{fig:unbaldisc}.
 This system consists of a DC motor that is connected to a disc containing an off-centered mass.
-Thus, the system behavior mimics the behavior of a rotational pendulum.
+Thus, the system behavior mimics the behavior of a rotational pendulum. {The goal of this simulation study is to show the applicability of our results for nonlinear systems and demonstrate the advantages of LPV data-driven control compared to existing LTI data-driven state-feedback control methods.}